auxoncorp/modality-probe/design.md

 qualified logical clock.

 ### Linux-based daemon
-We will provide a collector daemon which runs on a regular computer, and stores event logs into a trace corpus.
+We will provide a collector daemon which runs on a regular computer.
 It receives incremental collections of log events via a TCP-based network interface.

-TODO What should this really do?
-It needs to be somehow useful, if we want anybody to use this open source thing.
+It stores this information in a plain-text file.

+### Basic CLI tooling
+We will provide some kind of primitive command line tooling.
+- Interpret an event id -> name map
+- View log events
+- Basic filtering
+- Some kind of interpretation of the causal relationships between events.
+  - Perhaps a textual sequence diagram

 ### Proxy library
-We will provide a library which supports implementing a linux-based collector proxy; the incoming transport to the proxy is expected to be application specific, but the outgoing transport will connect to the Linux-based collector.
+We will provide a library which supports implementing a Linux-based collector proxy; the incoming transport to the proxy is expected to be application specific, but the outgoing transport will connect to the Linux-based collector.